alpsAyon/Raspberry-Pi-4-Home-NAS-with-Samba/README.md

    create mask = 0775
    directory mask = 0775
 ```
-> make sure you match your system path and username
+> make sure you match your drive path and username

 Save and exit.